ffund/run-my-experiment-on-geni-blog/2016-07-08-redirect-traffic-to-a-wrong-or-fake-site-with-dns-spoofing-on-a-lan.md

 ## Run my experiment

 First, reserve your resources.
 This experiment involves resources on two separate InstaGENI sites, which you will reserve using [two different RSpecs](https://gist.github.com/ffund/5751e9bb35dd93a4531e70947fefc5d3).
+(Note: you will need one publicly routable IP on each InstaGENI site.
+If you are having trouble getting resources, you may use [this monitoring page](https://genimon.uky.edu/status) to find sites with publicly routable IPs available.)

 In the GENI Portal, create a new slice, then click "Add Resources".
-Load the RSpec from the URL: [https://git.io/vShxD](https://git.io/vShxD)
+Load the RSpec from the URL: [https://git.io/vShxH](https://git.io/vShxH)

 This should load a topology onto your canvas, with a client, a "good" network gateway implementing DHCP and DNS services, and a malicious attacker on the same LAN.
 The RSpec also includes commands to install the necessary software (e.g. `dnsmasq` for DNS and DHCP service, an Apache web server, the `dsniff` package for ARP and DNS spoofing, etc.) on the nodes.
 Click on "Site 1" and choose an InstaGENI site to bind to, then reserve your resources.

 Then, you will reserve a node on another InstaGENI site that will be the "malicious" banking website.
-In the same slice, click "Add Resources", and load the RSpec from the URL: [https://git.io/vShxH](https://git.io/vShxH)
+In the same slice, click "Add Resources", and load the RSpec from the URL: [https://git.io/vShxD](https://git.io/vShxD)

 Click on "Site 1" and  choose a _different_ InstaGENI site to bind to, then reserve your resources.